Jigmiey/Sentiment-Computation-of-War-Tweets/README.md

 Tweets from this date to that date are scraped with the hash tag of #UkrainWar #RussiaWar and which is cleaned and computable data is prepared using TF-IDF.
 ## 2. Sentiment Modelling
 Four different classification models are built and trained on the tweets that have had their sentiments already analyzed.
-- George Washington
+- Logistic Regression
-* John Adams
+* Decision Trees
++ SVM
++ Random Forest
-+ Thomas Jefferson
++ XGBoost